 Emergence Health Network, together with local providers of community-based services and supports established a Continuum of Care “road map” highlighting IDD resources available in the greater El Paso area.

 The effort resulted in a thorough picture of the challenges and opportunities that providers, consumers and their support network face when navigating the complex system of service for individuals with IDD.
 The outcome is a living document which local providers can update as changes in service provisions occurs.

 To view the IDD Continuum of Care Chart click HERE

 To view the Texas Behavioral Health Strategic Plan and IDD Strategic Plan click HERE

-EHN currently operates three ICF/Casas in the El Paso area.
+EHN currently operates four ICF/Casas in the El Paso area.

 5314 Blanco Street, El Paso, TX 79905